Awards FAQ

 All reference letters should be addressed using the following format: "Jury Chair, [Award Year, Award Name]".

 Reference letters for candidates who received an AIA award are archived with the application.
-Unsuccessful applications reference letters are kept on file for the year of the application.
+Unsuccessful applications reference letters are kept on file for the season the program occurs within.

 Unsuccessful application reference letters remain confidential.